-Building onto strategy one – The better you know your child, the better you can individualize the way you motivate them.
-Children with autism are usually most motivated by their special interests.+
+Building onto strategy one – The better you know them, the better you can figure out what individual ways to motivate your child.
+Children with autism and ADHD are usually most motivated by their special interests.

 Keep in mind your child is an individual and you should respect their wishes and choices.
-Motivators are a great tool for enticing exploration of new activities and demands.
+Using motivators is a great strategy for enticing the exploration of new activities and demands.